 - People around us understanding – life is ok often and tough sometimes.

 - Enough money for take out sometimes, a cleaner, medicines and loads of panadol.

 - We need people to look past the craft on the floor and unfolded laundry when they come over.

-- We will miss events because someone is sick or tired or both – we need people to This includes the ones we organized and are supposed to be at our house and cancelled at 4pm because someone became unwell.
+- We will miss events because someone is sick or tired or both – we need people to understand.
+This includes the ones we organized and are supposed to be at our house and cancelled at 4pm because someone became unwell.

 - We need responsibility around us – don’t come to work or school if you are sick.
 Don’t come to us if you are sick ever.

 - Have hobbies which can be done at home.
 An awesome TV and subscriptions to all of the online streaming options.
 Shall I tell you one day about our trivia knowledge of Disney?
 And our LEGO collection, who knew how big the shelves needed to be to hold the Expert Build Harry Potter Castle and the Disney Castle and the Ferris Wheel……

 - Books, gaming devices, time as a family, cooking, gardening.
 Cats, dog.
 Fluffy blankets.
 Huge pyjama collection.